FreeCAD/DevelopersHandbook/gettingstarted/index.md

 ### Pixi on Windows

-Pixi uses the `conda-forge` packages, including the `compilers` metapackage to bring in the platform-specific compiler support.
+Pixi uses the `conda-forge` packages, including the `compilers` meta package to bring in the platform-specific compiler support.
 On Windows, it is expected that Microsoft Visual C++ has been installed and matches the version used by the `conda-forge` team, which is [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/older-downloads/#visual-studio-2019-and-other-products).

 The Visual Studio Installer may be used to install Visual Studio Community 2019 alongside newer versions of Visual Studio.
 Ensure all of the necessary components are installed: